matsaleh13/allok8or/doc/dev-log.md

 - Continued project config with CMake.
 - Researched using CTest with [doctest.h](https://github.com/onqtam/doctest).
 - Implemented align.h with utils for alignment supporting operations.
-- Implemented first tests, for aligh.h, using doctest.h.
+- Implemented first tests, for align.h, using doctest.h.
 - All tests pass; committed.
 - Implemented PageAllocator in page.h/cpp.
 - Also tests for PageAllocator.